 NO ACCEPTED CONTRACT – NO INSPECTION

 WHY MUST I APPROVE THE INSPECTION CONTRACT?
-The inspection contract (accessible at the link in your second e-mail) is required by the State of North Carolina.
-IT IS ILLEGAL FOR ME TO CONDUCT YOUR INSPECTION WITHOUT THIS CONTRACT REVIEWED AND APPROVED BY YOU.
+The inspection contract (accessible at the link in your e-mail) is required by the State of North Carolina.
+IT IS ILLEGAL FOR US TO CONDUCT YOUR INSPECTION WITHOUT THIS CONTRACT REVIEWED AND APPROVED BY YOU.
 If you are unable to approve the contract online and be at the inspection with payment in the amount stated on your booking verification e-mails, at the time scheduled, you must make other arrangements.
-If, for any reason, you are unable to access our contract online, and you intend to be at the inspection, don't worry, I will have a contract on site at the inspection for you to sign.
+If, for any reason, you are unable to access our contract online, and you intend to be at the inspection, don't worry, we will have a contract on site at the inspection for you to sign.

 SHOULD I ATTEND THE INSPECTION?
-On site personal consultation is an important and integral part of my service and it will greatly benefit your understanding of the structures condition.
+On site personal consultation is an important and integral part of our service and it will greatly benefit your understanding of the structures condition.
 If you are not present throughout the complete inspection you will not be receiving all that you are paying for.
 It is very important that all clients attend and be involved in the inspection to have a clear understanding of any issues addressed in the report.

 SHOULD THE UTILITIES BE ON?
 Please verify that all utilities will be on for this inspection.
 If the utilities are not on you will not be receiving all that you are paying for.